UniMath/agda-unimath/CODINGSTYLE.md

   [`graph-theory.undirected-graphs`](graph-theory.undirected-graphs.md).
 - **Implicit Arguments**: If an argument can be inferred in most use cases, make it implicit.
-- **Use of Anonymous Modules**: If several implicit arguments are commonly used across different proofs, extract them into an anonymous module.
+- **Use of Anonymous Modules**: If several arguments are commonly used across different proofs, extract them into an anonymous module.
 This helps keep type specifications brief and ensures consistency in the variable ordering among related definitions.